-Fundamentals of Carpentry Lab provides students the opportunity to apply theory to practice in a lab or live-lab environment.
+CCM 134Fundamentals of Carpentry Lab2Fundamentals of Carpentry Lab provides students the opportunity to apply theory to practice in a lab or live-lab environment.
 Students will select common materials and use building procedures appropriate for residential construction.
 Students will practice the safe use and maintenance of construction tools and equipment.
-(Corequisite: CCM 133)
+(Corequisite: CCM 133)CCM 153Woodworking Hand and Power Tools2

-CCM 153 Woodworking Hand and Power Tools
+CCM 153 Woodworking Hand and Power Tools Identifying safe operations of stationary woodw